A bad bite or malocclusion means your teeth and or jaws do not align together ideally.

 There are various types of malocclusion.
-A malocclusion may predispose you to fractured teeth, sensitivity, abfractions, headaches, TMJ problems, faster wearing down of tooth structure, collapsing of the bite.
+A malocclusion may predispose you to fractured teeth, sensitivity, abfractions, headaches, TMJ problems, faster tooth structure wear, and collapsing of the bite.

-Some malocclusions will have minimal impact on health, others may have a major impact.
-There are various options for a malocclusion.
+There are various options for malocclusion.
+Some malocclusions will have minimal impact on health; others may have a major impact.
 We will discuss your bite during our signature comprehensive examination.

 Types of Malocclusion

 Crowding of Teeth:

 Crowding makes it more difficult to clean between teeth, increasing staining, tartar, and difficulties flossing.
 Increased plaque and tartar could lead to a higher risk of tooth decay or gum disease.